JuliusHuizing/master-thesis-ds/README.md

 ## Job Scripts and Associated Configuration Files for Approach 2: Using Our Own Regularization Terms:
+This section describes the job scripts and configuration files associated with approach #2: Using Our Own regularization terms.
+Note that in addition the the configuration files, you might want to inspect the package we have developed to add our own regularization terms / camera poses, etc:

+-  ptdraft/sisa3d/

 > [!NOTE]
 > All the following jobs require the DreamGaussianV2 environment.
 If you haven't done so already, install it before running the job: